Fun 1st Conditional Practice

 3. Chain stories

-One student says a future plan, e.g. “I’m going to have a barbeque at the weekend.”
-Someone else in the class predicts a consequence of that, e.g. “If you have a barbeque this weekend, you will be annoyed by wasps or mosquitoes.”
+One student says a future plan, e.g. “I’m going to have a barbecue at the weekend.”
+Someone else in the class predicts a consequence of that, e.g. “If you have a barbecue this weekend, you will be annoyed by wasps or mosquitoes.”
 Someone else then continues the story with something like “If you are annoyed by wasps or mosquitoes, you’ll start swatting them with a newspaper.”
 This continues for a fixed number of stages or until they reach an interesting conclusion.